Bully Nation

 Occasionally I would stand up for myself, but I was fucking scared to death of it.
 One time on the bus, a torture chamber if there ever was one, these girls put gum in my hair.
 They were perfect.
 They had perfect clothes, perfect hair, perfect makeup.
 And they hated my guts, just because I wore the wrong clothes, the wrong hair, wore no makeup, and probably looked like I was waiting to be kicked.
 I told the bus driver.
 She told me to put gum in their hair the next day.
 I waited, planning to do so, but scared shitless to actually go through with it.
 I ended up just putting gum on the pants of the girl who instigated it all.
 I don’t think she even noticed.

 Another time, the bus driver made me get off early and walk to my house.
 I was pissed.
 So I hid in the bushes in front of my house and when she drove by, I threw gravel at the bus.
 She pulled it over, brakes screeching.
 I hightailed it into the house and hid.
-My sister Melanie wouldn’t let her in.
+My sister wouldn’t let her in.
 I think I got written up, but I don’t remember.
 Funny, that bus driver was a friend and an enemy.
 Mostly I did not like her.
 She let a lot happen on the bus that shouldn’t have.

 It is also interesting that when I would stand up for myself and not chicken out, I was ruthless, kind of like with cutting off my friends.
 Where is that?
 Where does it come from, that ruthlessness?
 That ability to be so cold?
 I just don’t know.
 But I could do it.
 Maybe it’s that survival instinct, that belief in some control.

 Anyway, Kim asked me if I was waiting for a flood.
-When she went to get off the bus, I stuck my foot out into the bus aisle as she walked by, smearing mud on her pants.
+When she went to get off the bus I stuck my foot out into the bus aisle as she walked by smearing mud on her pants.
 She was pissed.
 She pulled my hair when I got off the bus.
 I pulled hers.
 The bus driver pulled us apart.
 We both got written up.

 Funny, I was written up three times in junior high, but all three times were so far apart that each time, the principal said since it was the only time I’d been written up, he’d let it go at that.
 Makes me laugh.